What is cheater's lasagna?

 - Cut calories and fat by rinsing your meat.

-- In a 9 x 11 pan OR two 7 x 10 pans, spray with Pam, then place a layer of spaghetti sauce on the bottom.
+- In a 9 x 11 pan OR two 7 x 10 pans, spray with cooking spray, then place a layer of spaghetti sauce on the bottom.
 I like using two smaller pans.
 Less leftovers for my family of 4 and I can tuck one of the pans in the freezer for another day.

 - Boil the box of noodles.
 Go ahead, boil the whole box.
 Follow the directions on the box but take off about 2 minutes.
 Drain then spread a layer of noodles on the bottom of the pan(s).